 Dedicated to the memory of the only civilian killed in the Battle of Gettysburg.
-Operating since 1906.
+In operation since 1906.

-Authentically furnished from cellar to attic, the Jennie Wade House Museum is a shrine to Jennie and to life during the American Civil War.
+Authentically furnished from cellar to attic, the Jennie Wade House is a shrine to Jennie and to life during the American Civil War.
 Just 20 years old at the time of the Battle, Jennie was kneading dough in the kitchen when a rifle bullet pierced two doors and claimed her life.

-The Jennie Wade House features Guides in period attire who are well-versed in the history of the home.
+The Jennie Wade House features Guides in period attire that are well-versed in the history of the home.
 For years, they’ve enthralled visitors with passionate retellings of the tragedy that befell young Jennie and her family.

-Artifacts from that fatal day in 1863 are on display, as well.
-The artillery shell that punctured the roof of the house…a floorboard with Jennie’s blood still on it.
+Artifacts from that fatal day in 1863 are on display as well, including the artillery shell that punctured the roof of the house and a floorboard with Jennie’s blood still on it.

-You can help to keep the memory of Jennie alive: unique Jennie Wade souvenirs and collectibles are available in the Jennie Wade Gift Shop, right next door.
+You can help to keep the memory of Jennie alive: unique Jennie Wade souvenirs and collectibles are available in the Jennie Wade Gift Shop next door.

 Tours begin every 30 minutes in peak season and last approximately 30 minutes.
-Spring and Fall every 45 minutes.
+In the Spring and Fall tours will run every 45 minutes.

 - Children (ages 6-12): $6.00